Campeón de Campeones

-Campeón de Campeones is an association football competition in Mexico and the domestic super cup between the Liga MX champions of the Apertura and Clausura tournaments.
-It was initially a super cup match between the league and cup champions.
-Since 2018, the winners of the Campeón de Campeones have competed in the Campeones Cup, facing the MLS champions.
+Campeón de Campeones is a professional association football competition in Mexico and a domestic Super cup contested by two clubs: the Liga MX champions of the Apertura and Clausura tournaments.
+It was initially a Super cup between the league and cup champions until 1995.
+Since 2003, it has been contested by the two league champions of the season.
+Since 2018, the winners of the trophy also compete in the Campeones Cup, facing the MLS champions.

+The trophy has held 52 editions.
+The inaugural edition as a professional competition was contested in 1943, with Marte crowned as the first champions.

+The trophy was not contested during several periods (1977–1987, 1991–1994, 1996–2002, 2007–2014).

-América and Guadalajara are the most successful clubs with 7 titles each, followed by León, Toluca and Atlas with 5 titles each.
-In all, eighteen clubs have won the Campeón de Campeones at least once.
+Eighteen clubs have won the title at least once.
+América and Guadalajara are the most successful clubs with seven titles each, León, Toluca and Atlas with five titles each.

 History

+Amateur era

-The beginning of the professional era of the Campeón de Campeones was established for the 1942–43 season, the first professional edition was held in 1943.
-Previously, an edition was played corresponding to the 1941–42 season, still in the considered amateur era of Mexican football.
+The Campeón de Campeones was created in 1942, one edition was played corresponding to the amateur era of Mexican football.
+The trophy was contested by Real Club España the Liga Mayor champions and Atlante the Copa México champions of the 1941–42 season.

+Professional era

+The beginning of the professional era of the Campeón de Campeones was established in 1943.
 The trophy was presented by the president of Mexico at the time, Manuel Ávila Camacho.
 From 1942 to 1995 the tournament was contested between the Liga MX champions and the Copa MX champions.
 Traditionally the single match (with an exception in 1968 and 1988 when two matches were played) to determine the "super cup" winner was held at the end of the season at a stadium in Mexico City.

-If a team won the league and cup titles of the same year, they were awarded the title Campeonísimo with an automatic awarding of the Campeón de Campeones trophy.
+If a club won the league and cup titles of the same year, they were awarded the title Campeonísimo with an automatic awarding of the Campeón de Campeones trophy.
 To date this has only occurred on five occasions (León in 1949, Cruz Azul in 1969, Guadalajara in 1970, Puebla in 1990, and Necaxa in 1995).

 After 1995 the league championship was split into two shorter seasons Apertura and Clausura.
 Then in 1997, the FMF canceled the cup tournament.
 Due to these changes, the Campeón de Campeones was postponed.
 The competition resumed in the 2002–03 season; however, this time it was contested between the champions of Apertura and Clausura.
 The competition was held four times and was placed on hiatus again from 2007 to 2014.

 In 2012, an unofficial match was played between the Liga MX champions and the Ascenso MX champions, Leon beat Santos Laguna 2–0.
 In the 2013–14 season, the Liga MX stipulated that a Campeón de Campeones match should be contested between the champions of the Apertura 2013 and Copa MX Apertura 2013, but it was not officially disputed.